Dibya956/Fwitter/README.md

 ## Roadmap

-- Installing dependancy for backend.
+- Install dependencies for the backend.

-- Design RESTful api for it.
+- Design a RESTful API for seamless communication.

-- Integrate mongodb.
+- Integrate MongoDB for data storage and management.

-- Start REACT project through Vite.
+- Initialize the React project using Vite.

-- Integrate daisyui to it.
+- Integrate DaisyUI for a modern and responsive UI.

-- Add frontend components to it.
+- Develop and add essential frontend components.

-- Integrate it to backend.
+- Connect the frontend with the backend for full functionality.

 ## Demo